 But you can drink beer anywhere!

-On Sundays you don’t have much to do in Germany, so it’s a good day to go to a park… with a few beers.
+On Sundays, you don’t have much to do in Germany, so it’s a good day to go to a park… with a few beers.

-That’s the beauty of travelling and living abroad—sometimes you need to leave home to understand and learn to appreciate certain things in life.
+That’s the beauty of travelling and living abroad—sometimes you need to leave home to understand and learn to value certain things in life.
 At least myself, I feel I now remember to appreciate so many lovely things that are waiting for me when I return home.
 Even if I didn’t mention them in this post.

 Home is a wonderful place.
 Appreciate it.
 But I still think you should definitely try living abroad—at least for a little while!

 —Edit.
-Some useful links added in August 2016 to provide you with more information and to ease your moving process, recommended by a helpful blog reader who has recently moved to Germany (danke schön, Marianne!) 🙂 —
+Some useful links added in August 2016 to provide you with more information and to ease your moving process, recommended by a helpful blog reader who has recently moved to Germany (Danke schön, Marianne!) 🙂 —

 Pin this post for later: